-Andrews got his early big-league fix from television’s "Game of the Week," and after the Dodgers fled Brooklyn for the West Coast during his teenage years, he followed the exploits of their pitching aces, Sandy Koufax and Don Drysdale.
-His athletic genes came from his father, Lloyd, who had played football and basketball at the University of Montana and owned and operated Callahan’s Bar in nearby Hermosa Beach.
+Andrews got his early big-league fix from television’s Game of the Week, and after the Dodgers fled Brooklyn for the West Coast during his teenage years, he followed the exploits of their pitching aces Sandy Koufax and Don Drysdale.
+His athletic genes came from his father, Lloyd, who played football and basketball at the University of Montana and owned Callahan’s Bar in nearby Hermosa Beach.
 Mike starred in football, baseball, and basketball at South Torrance High.

 The Pirates and Red Sox had scouted him, and he wanted to marry his high-school sweetheart, Marilyn Flynn, and start a family.
 Several more years of college football without a paycheck seemed like forever, and Boston scout Joe Stephenson was offering him a cash bonus of $12,000 plus $4,000 more if he made the big-league roster.
 Andrews took it in December 1961, got engaged early the next spring, and shortly thereafter reported to Boston’s Class A club in Olean, New York.
-(Ironically, Stephenson’s son, Jerry, would later be one of Mike’s teammates on the Red Sox.)
+(Stephenson’s son, Jerry, would later be one of Mike’s teammates on the Red Sox.)

 After Herman was fired and Williams named Red Sox manager for 1967, the new skipper announced before spring training that the starting second base job was “Andrews’ to lose.”
-Mike had hurt his lower back lifting weights in the off-season, however, and the lingering injury affected his defensive range in exhibition play.
+Mike had hurt his lower back lifting weights in the offseason, however, and the lingering injury affected his defensive range in exhibition play.
 The tough-talking Williams was not sympathetic.